 It’s not a time for a clear head.
 It’s not a time to stand back and rationally plan your next strategy.

 You react and go back to what you learned was most productive or seemingly got the best results before.

 You intuitively scan your emotional memory bank and, beyond your awareness, choose THAT strategy that helped you emotionally survive prior emotional crises.

 Here are the common possibilities others have shared with me:

 1. You plead, beg reason and argue.
 You try to talk your way out of this mess.
 Worked before.
 Hey, why won’t it work now?

 2. You attack.
 You rage.
 Your anger seeps out and you hope to intimidate with your raging.

-3. You withdraw.
-You pout.
-You crawl away, perhaps hoping your spouse will try to pull you back.
+3. You withdraw, pout and you crawl away, perhaps hoping your spouse will try to pull you back.

 4. Closely related, your become depressed.
 You become ill.
 You hope somehow, this will gain the attention that might pull you back to what was.

-5. You apologize.
-You try to explain yourself.
-You defend yourself.
-You make excuses for yourself assuming you had a part in your spouse’s decision.
+5. You apologize and try to explain yourself.
+You defend yourself and make excuses for yourself, assuming that you had a part in your spouse’s decision.